 - Extended Quiet Study at Cannon, mixed class and co-ed by floor

 - International House (for our 21 and older students)

 - Graduate Student Housing (53 West University, 15 Terrace Street)

 Alfred University is a smoke-free campus.
 No one is permitted to smoke anywhere within residence halls, buildings, foyers, entry ways, or immediately outside any facility.
 If you are a smoker, you must be 25' from any building on campus to smoke.

 Resident Assistants (RAs) are available in each living area or section of the residence hall.
 The RA is a current Alfred University sophomore, junior or senior student who assists the Resident Director in fostering an atmosphere of individual and community growth.
 The RA is available to assist you with questions and problems and to help you become acclimated to your new environment.

-- Room assignments - Roommate and hall assignment information is sent during the first week of August.
+- Room assignments - hall assignment information is sent during the first week of August.

-- Cable TV - Cable hook-ups are available in each room.
+- Cable TV - cable hook-ups are available in each room.
 Traditional corridor-style halls have a TV in a lounge for community use.
-Students are encouraged to discuss with their roommates who will bring the TV for their room.
+You are encouraged to discuss with your roommate who will bring the TV for your room.
 Suites and apartments offer cable hook-up both in the individual rooms and the common living area.

-- Bed, mattress, dresser, desk, desk chair, closet space are provided.
-You should bring: Sheets (extra-long twin), a mattress pad, a study lamp, a wastebasket and a telephone.
+- Bed, mattress, dresser, desk, desk chair and closet space are provided.
+You should bring sheets (extra-long twin), a mattress pad, a study lamp, a wastebasket and a telephone.

-- Due to fire safety and the absence of storage space, students are not permitted to remove any furniture from their assigned student room, including bed frames and mattresses.
+- Due to fire safety and the absence of storage space, you are not permitted to remove any furniture from their assigned student room, including bed frames and mattresses.
 Waterbeds are not permitted.

 - Storage - Storage is not available on campus during the academic year or throughout the summer.

-- Roommate assignment - Roommate and hall assignment information is sent during the first week of August.
+- Roommate assignments - roommate assignment information is sent during the first week of August.